Welcome Bonuses

 Platinum (Requires ~500,000 Gold Coins wagered): Weekly bonus of 10-20 Sweeps Coins, ‘expedited’ redemptions (user logs show negligible difference vs Gold), phone support access.

-Diamond (Requires 1,000,000+ Gold Coins wagered): Weekly bonus of 20-50 Sweeps Coins, ‘exclusive’ game access (usually early releases of new slots), personal account manager (still handling 20+ accounts).
+Diamond (Requires 1,000,000+ Gold Coins wagered): Weekly bonus of 20-50 Sweeps Coins, ‘exclusive’ game access (usually early releases of new slots from providers like NetEnt), personal account manager (still handling 20+ accounts).

 Is VIP Bonuses a legitimate site?